razshare/catpaw-web-starter/README.md

 > [!NOTE]
 > By default "server source code" means the "src/server" directory.\
-> You can change this configuration in your [devkwm file](./devkwm).
+> You can change this configuration in your [make file](./makefile).

 > [!NOTE]
 > See [section Debugging with VSCode](#debugging-with-vscode)

 # Development Mode

-Enter Watch Mode with
+Enter Development Mode with

 ```bash
 make dev